 4. Reusable Silicon Insert

-There are now reusable slow cooker liners, that are made of thick silicon, and are meant to be used, removed, and then washed and reused.
+This next one is interesting, there are now reusable slow cooker liners that are made of food-grade silicone, and are meant to be used, removed, and then washed and reused.

 I do think that it’s an interesting idea, but I haven’t used this product myself.